sbhnet/kubernetes-install-via-kubeadm/README.md

 ## Step 4 - Add the POD Networking

 We wil now install Calidco for POD networking.
-The YAML file is located here https://docs.projectcalico.org/v3.16/manifests/calico.yaml, but we will load a customized one that sets the POD CIDE to `10.244.0.0/16`.
-No ther changes were made.
+The YAML file is located here https://docs.projectcalico.org/v3.16/manifests/calico.yaml, but we will load a customized one that sets the POD CIDR to `10.244.0.0/16`.
+No other changes were made.

 Run the following on the master node